twonas/twona-api-docs/versions/README.md

 ## Get files from a Version

-Return the list of all active files from a version.
+Return the list of all files in a version.

 ### Request